Quantum Approximation Optimization Algorithm for the Trellis based Viterbi Decoding of Classical Error Correcting Codes: The Variational Principle and Quantum Approximate Optimization

-where $p_i$ denotes the probability of the $i^{th}$ basis state.
-Minimizing this expectation value using a classical optimizer, gives us the optimized parameters.
-The optimized parameters when used again according to Eq. \ref{eq:param_unitary} on a quantum computer, it leads to an increment in the probability of the solution state compared to the non-solution states.
-But finding good parameters are exhausting.
-Further the choosing initial set of parameters $\gamma$ and $\beta$ used in the PQC are also essential, which we discuss next.
+where $p_i$ denotes the probability of the occurrence of $i^\mathrm{th}$ basis state.
+Minimizing this expectation value using a classical optimizer, gives us the optimized parameters $\gamma^*, \beta^*$ for the PQC.
+The optimized parameters when used again according to Eq. \ref{eq:param_unitary} on a quantum computer, leads to an increment in the probability of the solution state compared to the non-solution states.
+The success of the above optimization not only depends on finding the good set of parameters namely $\gamma^*, \beta^*$ but also on the choice of the cost function as well, which we discuss next.